abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 ## 9. Gui improvements for mobile

 **Effort:** Medium - High
-**Status:** Pending
+**Status:** implemented - testing

 **GUI improvements for mobile**
 - On mobile the pages don't show up very nicely.
-- Maybe the side bar can collapse or so
+- Bottom bar instead of side bar in mobile.

-Investigate other options.
+**TODO**
+- check per page if current status is sufficient.

 ---